CtrlK

 Specificity

 Lists multiple specific concrete actions: hands-on tool exploration, required vs. recommended sections, installation/usage structure, trigger-rich descriptions, task-grouped commands, progressive disclosure, and a pre-publish checklist.
-These are detailed, actionable concepts.
+These are detailed, actionable elements of the skill.

 3 / 3